cerbos/tutorial/src/09-attribute-schema/README.md

-# Attribute Schema
+# Attribute schema

 An aditional check bit of business logic has been introduce for the `contact` resource which requires the `active` attribute of a contact to be set to `True` to be able to `update` or `delete` it.
 This is so that old contacts are kept for reporting purposes and can't be accidently deleted or updated.

 This now means there are two attributes of a `contact` resource that are now required for the policies to be computed - `ownerId` and `active`.
 If either of these is not included in the request to check permissions the result would not be as expected (defaulting to `EFFECT_DENY`).

-To prevent this mistake, it is possible to define a schema for the attributes of a principal and resources which Cerbos will validate against at request time to ensure all feilds are provided as expected,.
+To prevent this mistake, it is possible to define a schema for the attributes of a principal and resources which Cerbos validates against at request time to ensure all feilds are provided as expected,.

-## Defining Schema
+## Defining schema

 Atrribute schema are defined in JSON Schema (draft 2020-12) and stored in a special `_schemas` sub-directory along side the policies

-For our contact resource the schema looks like the following:
+For the contact resource the schema looks like the following:

 ```json
 {{#include ./cerbos/policies/_schemas/contact.json}}